CVEProject/researcher-working-group/README.md

 5.4 If a participant responds in agreement, great, that's nice, optional, but can help R learn that other participants are not making conflicting claims.
 A Dibs-Agree message is reassuring, informational, and optional.
 Generally, these are "negative" responses -- the responding participant has no intent to assign.

+5.4.1 If a (which? the? the MITRE?)
+CNA-LR responds that the CNA-LR does not have any open requests or activity (Dibs-Agree), does this end the waiting period and allow the Requester to proceed?
+Or must the timer expire, giving other CNAs (including other CNA-LRs) a chance to send a Dibs-Collision message?

 5.5 If a participant (CNA2, or more, CNA3...) responds in conflict (let's call this a collision, so, a Dibs-Collision message), the participants should try to work it out, quickly (maybe another time limit).
 If they can't, escalate to Root / CNA-LR.
 If CNAs have differen Roots, then what?
+CNA2 may be a CNA-LR.

 5.5.1 A CNA-LR MAY delegate assignment to R or another appropriate CNA participating in the Dibs-Request.